spinettaro/Firebase4Delphi/README.md

 # Firebase4Delphi
-A Delphi library to consume FIREBASE REST API (see more here https://www.firebase.com/).
+A Delphi library to consume FIREBASE REST API (see more here https://firebase.google.com/).
 This project use System.Net library, so is compatible from DelphiXE8.

+Note: THIS PROJECT IS IN ALPHA.

 # Apache 2.0 License
 Copyright 2015 Daniele Spinetti